 Field placement: Project Bread

-Blake is currently completing their field work at Project Bread in Boston, Massachusetts.
-Their research focuses on policy regarding child nutrition programs in Massachusetts, working to identify areas where Massachusetts leads and where they could improve.
-Blake's work aims to identify potential pathways and opportunities to ensure that all Massachusetts children have access to the healthy food they need.
+Blake completed their field work at Project Bread in Boston, Massachusetts.
+Their research focused on policy regarding child nutrition programs in Massachusetts, working to identify areas where Massachusetts leads and where they could improve.
+Blake's work aimed to identify potential pathways and opportunities to ensure that all Massachusetts children have access to the healthy food they need.

 Blake Turpin is working with RESULTS Educational Fund to develop a long-term advocacy strategy on housing policy for grassroots volunteers.
 Through researching and sharing talking points, engaging new and existing stakeholders, and tracking various members of Congress and their support for housing policies, Blake is preparing documents and resources for RESULTS to use in their advocacy efforts to utilize the tax code to end poverty and homelessness.